PharaohTools/ptsource/README.md

 ## About:

 Build and Monitoring in PHP.
 Integrate Builds for your application.

-This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated Deployment, Build and Release Management and more, all implemented in code, and all in PHP.

-Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.
-Currently, all of the Modules work on Ubuntu 12-14, most on Centos and Windows.
+Build Automation and Process Automation in PHP.

+A Web Interface for your your automated build processes, flexible to be distributed from Development through Enterprise Production.

+Smooth Integration with all other Pharaoh Tools; seamlessly and simply being able to hooking into your Development Environments, Configuration, Deployments, Tests, Tracked Processes and Managed Orchestration.

 ## Installation